-R7.
-Navigate among instructions, contests, and options as specified in the ballot definition.
+R12.
+Navigate among instructions, contests, and options as specified.

 Navigation occurs only by the goto method, which is called whenever a binding is invoked (Navigator:74) and whenever a timeout is received (Navigator:92).
 As long as the destination page and state are specified correctly in the ballot definition, the transition will occur to the correct page and state (Navigator:13-17).